|Best Ever Almond Toffee Revisited |

 Author: Cookie Madness

 - 1 1/2 cups sliced almonds, divided use

 - 2 sticks unsalted butter, room temp or soft but not cold

 - 1/2 teaspoon salt

 - 8 ounces good quality dark or milk chocolate, chopped

 - Toast 1/2 cup of the almonds in a dry skillet.
 Set aside to cool.

 - Line a large rimmed sheet pan or jellyroll pan with parchment paper and set next to stove.

-- At 240 degrees, add the remaining 1 cup sliced almonds to sugar mixture.
-After adding almonds,stir constantly, keeping heat at medium, until mixture reaches 295 degrees F. If temperature is not rising at a slow and steady rate, raise heat a tiny bit until mercury starts rising
+- At 240 degrees, add the remaining 1 cup sliced almonds to sugar mixture and begin stirring constantly, keeping heat at medium, until mixture reaches 295 degrees F. If temperature is not rising at a slow and steady rate, raise heat a tiny bit until mercury starts rising

 - While candy is still very hot and in the process of setting, scatter chopped chocolate across top of hot and let chocolate melt into and over the candy as candy firms.
 Using back of a spoon, spread melted chocolate evenly over candy.
 Crush your toasted almonds and sprinkle over melted chocolate.
 Let candy cool for a 1/2 hour or more at room temperature.
 Transfer to refrigerator and chill for about 1 hour to firm chocolate.